VoxelForge/VoxelForge/API.md

 # API
 ## Groups
-VoxelCraft makes very extensive use of groups.
+VoxelForge makes very extensive use of groups.
 Making sure your items and objects have the correct group memberships is very important.
 Groups are explained in `GROUPS.md`.

 ## Mod naming convention
-Mods mods in VoxelCraft follow a simple naming convention: Mods with the prefix “`vlc_`” are specific to VoxelCraft, although they may be based on an existing standalone.
+Mods mods in VoxelForge follow a simple naming convention: Mods with the prefix “`vlc_`” are specific to VoxelForge, although they may be based on an existing standalone.
 Mods which lack this prefix are *usually* verbatim copies of a standalone mod.
 Some modifications may still have been applied, but the APIs are held compatible.